bartblaze/Disable-Intel-AMT/README.md

 ![Intel badges](http://i.imgur.com/Evq3CUo.png "Intel badges")

-Additionally, Intel AMT does run on non-vPro based processors in some cases with reduced functionality, called [tandard Manageability](https://software.intel.com/en-us/blogs/2009/03/27/what-is-standard-manageability).
+Additionally, Intel AMT does run on non-vPro based processors in some cases with reduced functionality, called [Standard Manageability](https://software.intel.com/en-us/blogs/2009/03/27/what-is-standard-manageability).
 The tool presented here does not differentiate between processor types.
 This means it can also disable AMT on your machine, regardless of processor.

 You may want to read:
 [How To Find Intel® vPro™ Technology Based PCs](https://communities.intel.com/docs/DOC-5693)